Behind the camera: Frank Fournier

 I gave my film to some photographers who were going back to the airport and had them shipped back to my agent in Paris.
 Omayra died about three hours after I got there.

 When Fournier’s Paris Match magazine published the photo a few days later it caused outrage when it was learned that Fournier didn’t or couldn’t help the girl.
-Called a vulture he welcomed the controversy as it drew attention to the disaster:
+Called a vulture he welcomed the controversy as it drew attention to the disaster, and was quoted as saying:

 I felt the story was important for me to report and I was happier that there was some reaction; it would have been worse if people had not cared about it…